Relapsing polychondritis: Nose

 The inflammation of the cartilage of the nose involves the bridge of the nose and is often less marked than the ears.
 Statistics show that this clinical manifestation is present in 15% of persons with RP and occurs at some point in 65% of persons with RP.

 Nasal obstruction is not a common feature.
-Atrophy may eventually develop secondarily during the disease, this appears gradual and is not easily noticed.
+Atrophy may eventually develop secondarily during the disease; this appears gradually and may go unnoticed.
 This can result in collapse of the nasal septum with saddle-nose deformity, which is painless but irreversible.

 Respiratory tract

-Inflammation occurs in the laryngeal, tracheal and bronchial cartilages.
-Both of these sites are involved in 10% of persons with RP at presentation and 50% over the course of this autoimmune disease, and is more common among females.
+Inflammation occurs in the laryngeal, tracheal, and bronchial cartilages.
+Both of these sites are involved in 10% of persons with RP at presentation and 50% over the course of this autoimmune disease, and are more common among females.

 The involvement of the laryngotracheobronchial cartilages may be severe and life-threatening; it causes one-third of all deaths among persons with RP.

 Laryngeal chondritis is manifested as pain above the thyroid gland and, more importantly, as dysphonia with a hoarse voice or transient aphonia.
 Because this disease is relapsing, recurrent laryngeal inflammation may result in laryngomalacia or permanent laryngeal stenosis with inspiratory dyspnea that may require emergency tracheotomy as a temporary or permanent measure.

-Tracheobronchial involvement may or may not be accompanied with laryngeal chondritis and is potentially the most severe manifestation of RP.
+Tracheobronchial involvement may or may not be accompanied by laryngeal chondritis and is potentially the most severe manifestation of RP.

-The symptoms consist of dyspnea, wheezing, a nonproductive cough, and recurrent, sometimes severe, lower respiratory tract infections.
+The symptoms include shortness of breathing (dyspnea), wheezing, and a nonproductive cough.

 Obstructive respiratory failure may develop as the result of either permanent tracheal or bronchial narrowing or chondromalacia with expiratory collapse of the tracheobronchial tree.
 Endoscopy, intubation, or tracheotomy has been shown to hasten death.